Berkeley Springs station: Rehabilitation

 A group of volunteers organized in 2008 to rehabilitate the depot.
 In 2009 and 2010, the West Virginia State Historic Preservation Office and the Governor's Office of Economic Development provided a grant to the town for initial work to repair the roof and in 2010, the WV Eastern Panhandle Regional Planning and Development Council awarded the town a $32,000 West Virginia Energy Efficiency & Conservation Grant to pay some of the cost of installation and replacement of the HVAC system and insulation.
 That year, extensive carpentry repair of the roof sheathing was performed and during the summer, most of the historic roof tiles were removed and stored for incorporating into a roof rehabilitation.
 Then, in 2011, the depot was issued a Federal Highway Administration Transportation Enhancement grant to refurbish the distinctive tile roof, restore the interior to its 1915-era look and rehabilitate some of the surrounding land.
 Work on the first phase of the rehabilitation, dealing with the exterior and the roof, begin in April 2015.
 The tiles that were removed and those that were missing were an exact match to those from 100 years ago.
 In 2016, the Town received a federal Transportation Alternatives grant toward design of the interior restoration; hazardous material remediation; waterproofing of the structure's cellar; electrical-system and plumbing upgrades; and design of a new heating, ventilation and air-conditioning system.

-Suggested uses of the structure include a welcome center for the state, county and town or a local museum that focuses on the railroading history of the town.
+In November 2024 the town signed a ten-year lease with Travel Berkeley Springs (Morgan County's Convention & Visitor's Bureau) to serve as the official welcome center.